daltyboy11/vocab/readme.md

 You add a word by providing its name, definition, and optinally what part of speech to which it belongs

-// TODO - remove --type requirement

-`vocab add peregrination "a long and meandering journel" --type noun`
+`vocab add peregrination "a long and meandering journel" noun`

 ## Deleting words
 Delete words you're so familiar with that you no longer need practice.